Common questions

 What happens if a NestPath partner does a bad job?

-How often do you re-verify partners?
+How often do you recheck partners?

 Can I become a NestPath partner?

-If you genuinely serve first-home buyers and can pass the four-step vetting process, yes.
-Fill out the partner application form on this page (the "Apply to become a partner" button) and we will be in touch within 7 days.
-Note: high-volume churn-focused brokers and investor-focused agents will not be a fit.
+If you genuinely serve first home buyers and can pass the four vetting steps, yes.
+Use the Apply to become a partner button on this page and we will be in touch within 7 days.
+One note: brokers built on volume and churn, and agents who mainly serve investors, will not be a fit.

 Where do I send a question that is not about a partner?